JortJL/multimeter-uncertainty/README.md

-## second release
+## second release v0.2.0
 the second release is out!!
 first of all, the interface is way better. it is easier to operate as well and a lot of mistakes have been taken out as well.
 Not only is the app better, it is also more efficient.
-If you want to download the raw code you can search for a file called "multimeter_ultra second release" and copy the file.
+If you want to download the raw code you can search for a file called "multimeter_ultra second release" and copy the file or go to the release and download a file (tag v0.2.0).

 some of the updates are:
 - When you accidentaly enter commas instead of dots it will accept both without trouble.